-The learning approach encourages students to consciously and actively engage in the learning process and to take responsibility for their own learning, for example, by vigorously and meaningfully contributing to class activities, studying independently outside of contact hours to prepare for or reflect on the class sessions.
+The learning approach encourages students to consciously and actively engage in the learning process and to take responsibility for their own learning, for example, by actively and meaningfully contributing to class activities and studying independently outside of contact hours to prepare for or reflect on the class sessions.

 A Parami student from the previous module, William Tin, shared how he managed to do self-study, saying that “I take notes, reread them, and put them in the Notion with paraphrasing.
-You get to study it again, and you are saving it for future use.
+You get to study it again and save it for future use.
 You can revisit your Notion revision before the exam.”

 “The learning environment is non-judgmental, and people are willing to hear your thoughts.
 I have attended basic education and university.
 It’s passive, and no discussion is involved.
 Even asking questions, some people [in the class] would judge you for asking questions,” Zaw Zaw Aung, one of the Parami students from Fall semester modular period 1, discusses his experience and thoughts on the learning approaches.